-Clyfford Still once said, “People should look at the work itself and determine its meaning to them.”
 Discover personal interpretations of Still’s art, spend time with a single painting and go beyond your first impression.
 Join us for a virtual One Painting at a Time talk with Jennifer Davey, a Loveland-based contemporary abstract painter inspired by the work of Clyfford Still.
-She will talk about Clyfford Still’s PH-764, 1970.
+In this talk, Davey discussed Clyfford Still’s PH-764, 1970.
+This is a recording of a live event from June 2, 2020.

 About Jennifer Davey